exah/react-universal-data/docs/api.md

 ## Optional

 `DataStore` customization.
-Useful only when dealing with multiple `react-get-app-data` instances or when you need to directly access `dataStore` methods.
+Useful only when dealing with multiple `react-universal-data` instances or when you need to directly access `dataStore` methods.

 ### createDataStore